 As the formula for “no-detention” seems complex, “it is for states to decide if they want to detain a child in class 5, 6 or 7 or in all of these classes,” a source said.
 But a re-test will be made mandatory for students who fail from class VI to VIII.
 A CABE committee headed by Rajasthan education minister Vasudev Devnani has also ruled in favour of removing the provision of “no-detention” and recommended re-tests.
 However, NCERT is opposed to removal of the “no-detention” policy.

 The issue of “no-detention” was also considered by the Supreme Court, which had ruled in its favour.
-In the Society for Un-aided Private Schools of Rajasthan vs. Union of India case, the SC had said holding back in a class or expulsion may lead to large number of dropouts, defeating the purpose of the act, which was to “strengthen the social fabric of democracy and to create a just and humane society”.
+In the Society for Un-aided Private Schools of Rajasthan vs. Union of India case, the SC had said holding back in a class or expulsion may lead to large number of dropouts, defeating the purpose of the act, which was to “strengthen the social fabric of democracy and to create a just (just in case definition) and humane society”.
 The decisions were taken in a meeting on Wednesday.